 Students who miss 25% of the class will be withdrawn from this course.
 All assignments should be turned in on time.
-If you have an emergency and are not able to turn in an assignment on its due date, talk to me prior to the assignments due date so that we can discuss your options.

 Student Behavioral Expectations or Conduct Policy

 Students are expected to maintain classroom decorum to include respecting other students and the instructor, exercising prompt and regular attendance, communicating in a polite and respectful manner, and maintaining an attitude that seeks to take full advantage of the education opportunity.
 In the classroom, discriminatory comments, talking, texting, cell phone usage, profanity, and any type of threatening/disruptive communication will be grounds for instructor-initiated withdrawal of students and/or referral to McLennan Community College's discipline officer.
 This expectation is further explained in the General Conduct Policy of the Highlander Guide.